TanaroSch/GeoguessrGeospyExtension/README.md

 The retrieved result is displayed together with a link to the predicted location.

 The extension requires a GeoSpy API Key.
 More info at https://api.geospy.ai/

+** Do not use this in any multiplayer mode!
+It will lead to a Geogussr ban and is unfair! **